FactoryXCode/MfPack/README.md

 The application is provided with a dialog to select a running process from the process tree you want to pick and has a button to get the current PID of your application.

+The application is using MMCSS and runs the rendering part in a separate thread.

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/LoopbackCapture2.png)